SwiftThemes/EAA/readme.md

 ## Changelog

+**0.15**
+*Fix a bug with the plugin info page.
+Using absolute path now.
+*Improve styling of the alignment setting.
 **0.14**
-Add support for add after captioned images.
+*Add support for ad after captioned images.
 **0.13**
 * Remove sidebar from plugin admin page